The Ultimate Dog-Friendly Guide to Tucson · Kinship

 Sweetwater Preserve Trailhead

 The Sweetwater Preserve Trail system features over a dozen miles of interconnected trails through Tucson’s Pima County desert.
-There, visitors and their pups can take in the natural beauty of the terrain, which includes Saguaro cacti you’ll most definitely want to snap a picture of your pup with.
+There, visitors and their pups can take in the natural beauty of the terrain, which includes Saguaro cacti worth a photo op with your pup.

 Hotels